-Q. What conditions favor tar spot development?
+What conditions favor tar spot development?

-A. Where favorable environmental conditions that promote infection and disease development are cool (59-70°F), humid conditions (85% relative humidity) with long periods of leaf wetness (greater than 7 hours).
+Favorable environmental conditions that promote infection and disease development are cool (59 to 70°F), humid conditions (85% relative humidity) with long periods of leaf wetness (greater than 7 hours).
 Wind-driven rain and storms can spread spores of the pathogen to new plants and fields.
 Additional research is needed to further understand conditions favorable for disease development in the United States.